 keep it that way!

-It's time to celebrate now that your braces are off and your smile is beautiful, straight, and best of all, metal-free!
+It's time to celebrate now that your braces are off, and your smile is beautiful—and bracket-free!
 However, your orthodontic journey isn’t quite completed.

-To keep your smile looking its best, you must wear a retainer to preserve and stabilize your results.
+To keep your smile looking its best, it's essential to wear your retainer to preserve and stabilize your results.
 Retainers are needed to control or limit potential changes in tooth position.
 They are used after braces treatment to hold teeth in their correct alignment while the surrounding gums, bone, and muscle adjust to the new positioning of your teeth.
 And they are the best insurance to maintain your lifelong beautiful smile!

 Types of Retainers